Strategic Account Executive | Careers | Scale AI

-The Strategic Account Executive is a net new business hunter role that will report into the Director of GTM for our Scale Generative AI Platform Business, and will be responsible for growing Scale’s market share within the Enterprise Vertical.
-Scale’s Enterprise Go-To-Market team is responsible for selling into Global 2000 organizations that are investing in Generative AI use cases and applications across their business.
+The Strategic Account Executive is a net new business hunter role that will report to the Global VP of GTM for our Scale Generative AI Platform Business and will be responsible for growing Scale’s market share within the Enterprise Vertical.
+Scale’s Enterprise Go-To-Market team is responsible for selling to Global 2000 organizations investing in Generative AI use cases and applications across their business.
 Our Ideal Customer Profile spans across technical and business stakeholders in major financial services, insurance, telco, airline, B2B tech, legal, and retail organizations.
-This is a highly technical role that requires:
+This is a highly technical role that requires the following:

 - A deep understanding of AI and data and the ability to articulate technical concepts in simple, precise language

-- Experience running multi-threaded enterprise sales cycles to technical and business audiences audiences at the executive level
+- Experience running multi-threaded enterprise sales cycles to technical and business audiences at the executive level

 - Successfully breaking into new accounts whilst growing existing accounts

-- Working cross functionally with Executive Leadership, Product, Marketing, Legal, Finance, Operations, and Compliance to ensure customer success
+- Working cross-functionally with Executive Leadership, Product, Solutions, Marketing, Legal, Finance, Operations, and Compliance to ensure customer success

 You will: